Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 Start by creating an empty directory and initializing a Git working tree inside it.

 1. Create a directory named "cats" or something similar in the location of your choice.
 (The directory name is unimportant; Git is happy to work with it regardless.)
 This will be the *project directory* where your Web site is stored.
-Then `cd` into that directory in a Command Prompt window or terminal.

-1. Execute a [git init](https://git-scm.com/docs/git-init) command in the project directory to initialize the repository:
+1. `cd` to the project directory in a Command Prompt window or terminal.
+Then execute a [git init](https://git-scm.com/docs/git-init) command to initialize the repository:

 	```bash
 	git init